Constance Bennett: Henri de la Falaise

 In 1931, Bennett made headlines when she married one of Gloria Swanson's former husbands, Henri le Bailly, the Marquis de La Coudraye de La Falaise, a French nobleman and film director.
 She and de la Falaise founded Bennett Pictures Corp. and co-produced two films which were the Hollywood films shot in the two-strip Technicolor process, Legong: Dance of the Virgins (1935) filmed on location in Bali, and Kilou the Killer Tiger (1936), filmed in Indochina.
 The couple divorced in Reno, Nevada, in 1940.

 Gilbert Roland and John Theron Coulter

 Bennett's fourth marriage was to actor Gilbert Roland.
-They were married in 1941 and had two daughters, Lorinda "Lynda" and Christina "Gyl".
+They were married in 1941 and had two daughters, sculptor Lorinda "Lynda" and Christina "Gyl".
 They divorced in 1946, with Bennett winning custody of their children.
 Later that year, Bennett married for the fifth and final time to US Air Force Colonel John Theron Coulter.
 After her marriage, she concentrated her efforts on providing relief entertainment to US troops still stationed in Europe, winning military honors for her services.
 Bennett and Coulter remained married for the rest of her life.
 Bennett supported Barry Goldwater in the 1964 United States presidential election.